L1DLID/favorite/README.md

 ## 2. Brought me closer with my **BEST FRIEND**
 ## 3. I enojoyed it so much that I sat through all of the 2018 *OSCARS* just so my favorite could win
 ## 4. Khalid, this is a *GREAT* movie suggestion and I cannot wait to see it.
+## 5. Khalid, your site looks amazing and the movie sounds so interesting, I would love to watch it.

 ![book](https://github.com/L1DLID/favorite/assets/143013239/fa4d5db9-8896-4226-8862-b87496599486)